-COUNT I Criminal Conduct-Assault and Battery of L.T.
+COUNT I (Alleged criminal conduct - alleged assault and alleged battery of L.T.)

 1. At all times alleged in this complaint, there was in effect a criminal statute in Illinois, 720 ILCS 5/12-3, which provides, "Battery. (a) A person commits battery if he intentionally or knowingly without legal justification and by any means, (1) causes harm to an individual or (2) makes physical contact of an insulting or provoking nature with an individual."